ddemeter56/gui-tesi/src/components/Tag/README.md

 **Features**

-- Bind parent array object to this component and the selected values will be managed
-- Selected values can be display as *Tag*s  see Tag component
+- Unselect selected values with click on the X

 **Example**